Lyubeznik numbers of local rings and linear strands of graded ideals: Lyubeznik table is a topological invariant

-(1) As in the polynomial ring case, we have the Euler characteristic equation, since the original proof in \cite{Alv13} also works in the present situation.
-Moreover, the statements corresponding to Theorem~\ref{consecutiveness} (the consecutiveness of nontrivial lines) and Theorem~\ref{dual_join} (Thom-Sebastiani type formulae) still hold.
+Moreover, the statements corresponding to Theorem~\ref{consecutiveness} (the consecutiveness of nontrivial lines) still holds.
 In fact, we may assume that $I$ is a radical ideal, and hence $I=I_\Delta$ for some simplicial complex $\Delta$ and then reduce to the case when $R$ is a polynomial ring as in \cite[Remark~5.14 (b)]{Yan01-2}.

 2mm

 If we assume that $I=\sqrt{I}$, Proposition~\ref{seq CM} also holds in the present situation.
 However, we cannot drop this assumption, since we have no idea whether the condition of being sequentially Cohen-Macaulay is preserved after taking radicals.
 What is known is that if $R/I$ is Cohen-Macaulay then so is $R/\sqrt{I}$ (see \cite[Theorem~6.1]{Yan08}).
 Hence if $R/I$ is Cohen-Macaulay then the Lyubeznik table of $R/I$ is trivial.